jfald/CA-APM-Transaction-DB-Querying/README.md

 If the last two errors are equal then "Error2" is empty.

 The IntroscopeJDBC.jar file should be in the Classpath.
+There is a META-INF/MANIFEST.MF file in the jar file that will indicate the class-path.

 ## Compatibility
 This is known to work with CA APM 9.7 and 10